 Today, when eye-catching animation is holding the attention of nearly everyone, maintaining precision and continuity is crucial.
 Whether you create hand-drawn shots, full-length features, or digital storyboards, every frame counts, and continuity is what creates emotionally resonating characters.
 Moreover, animators rely on a variety of techniques, including onion skinning, to ensure lifelike character movements, consistent storytelling, and fluid transitions.

 Part 1.
-What is Onion Skinning?
+What is Onion Skinning in Animation?

 - Facilitate Team Collaboration: Usually, complex animations are done in team settings, where multiple animators handle different parts of characters.
 There, onion skinning lets each member view what others have created in each frame and ensures a cohesive style of the entire animation.